niravtrivedi21/Ionic6-aws-cognito/README.md

 ```

-### For Cognito Generate UserPoolId and ClientId and add into cognito-service.ts file.
+### For Cognito Generate UserPoolId and ClientId From aws account and add into cognito-service.ts file.

 These are Cordova resources.
 You can replace icon.png and splash.png and run
 `ionic cordova resources` to generate custom icons and splash screens for your